dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

   <dd>
     <p>Any requests that discover metadata about a file or directory.
-    Examples include querying a file's size, POSIX permissions, ownership, any ACLs, any checksum values that dCache knows, read extended attributes, etc.</p>
+    Examples include querying a file's size, POSIX permissions, ownership, any ACLs, any checksum values that dCache knows, reading extended attributes, etc.</p>
   </dd>